vadondaniel/kemono-peruse/README.md

 # Kemono Peruse

-Kemono Peruse is a clean, keyboard-friendly reader for Kemono posts.
+Kemono Peruse is a clean web reader for Kemono posts.

 ## Why you might like it